cs124/pa0-jupyter-tutorial/platform/Linux.md

 Note that this installer may take some time to run.

-   It will also prompt you to review a license agreement and agree to it, as well as ask "Do you wish the installer to initialize Miniconda3 by running conda init?".
+   It will also prompt you to review a license agreement and agree to it, as well as ask "Do you wish to update your shell profile to automatically initialize conda?".
 You should respond "yes" to everything.

 2. Open a terminal and run